 VII.
 Receives, evaluates, and approves all proposals to conduct research in the Millard Public Schools as submitted by staff or outside organizations, agencies, or individuals.
 Proposals will be referred to appropriate parties for review and recommendation.
 (5%)

 VIII.
-Works with the Technology Division to maintain and provide student assessment results, provides appropriate feedback to administrators and staff, and submits reports to the federal and state government, the Learning Community, and other agencies.
+Maintains and provides student data, provides appropriate feedback to administrators and staff, and submits reports to the federal and state government, and other agencies.
 (10%)

-XI.
-Oversees the District Student Information System (SIS).
-(5%)
+X. Oversees the District Student Information System (SIS).
+(20%)